GoogleCloudPlatform/terraform-google-nat-gateway/README.md

 }
 ```

-Add the `nat-REGION` tag to your instances without external IPs to route outbound traffic through the nat gateway.
+Add the `nat-REGION-ZONE` tag to your instances without external IPs to route outbound traffic through the nat gateway.

 ## Resources created